-UCLA IS assistant professor publishes groundbreaking volume on the hidden workforce that monitors objectionable material on the internet, often to its own detriment.
+Internet scholar publishes groundbreaking volume on hidden workforce that monitors objectionable online material.

 Amid the intricacies of social media and its minefield of violent and heinous acts that are posted by users worldwide, Sarah T. Roberts has authored a revolutionary work on the global workforce that labors to remove as much objectionable online material as possible before the general public sees it.